arialpew/bs-dynamic-import/README.md

 - DynamicImport.load5
 - DynamicImport.load6

-We expose few infix operator for better DX :
+We expose few infix operator for better experience :

 - \\>>= (Promise then bind).
 - =<< (Reverse Promise then bind).